amandoabreu/amandoabreu.github.io/_posts/2023-20-06-how-to-copy-notion-tables.md

 console.table(rows);
 ```

-T﻿his code will output a table you can copy/paste into excel, csv, etc.
+This code will output a table you can copy/paste into excel, csv, etc.